-AGENDA ITEM EX EXECUTIVE SUMMARY Agenda Item number: 5b CITY OF ST. CHARLES Title: Recommendation to Approve A Resolution for the Updated Capital Asset Policy Presenter: Bill Hannah, Director of Finance Colleen Lavery, Assistant Finance Director Meeting: Gov ernment Ope erations Co mmittee Date: April 15, 2024 Proposed Cost: \$-0- Budgeted Amount: \$ N/A Not Budgeted: TIF District: N one Executive Summary things, primari fiscal year.
-If a depreciates th ily governs at capital asset at asset over what dolla purchase time rathe r level the City capitalizes asset exceeds this dollar value, curre r than expense it in the curren to time.
-This policy, among other ts which are purchased during the ently set at \$25,000, the City then t year.
-The City maintains records on, disposal and other aspects are properly recorded.
+CITY OF ST. CHARLES ILLINOIS • 1834 AGENDA ITEM EXECUTIVE SUMMARY RY Age nda Item number: 5b Title: Recommendation to Approve A Resolution for the Updated Capital Asset Policy Presenter: Bill Hannah, Director of Finance Colleen Lavery, Assistant Finance Director Meeting: Gov ernment Ope erations Co mmittee Date: April 15 , 2024 Proposed Cost: \$-0- Budgeted Amount: \$ N I/A Not Budgeted: TIF District: None The City has a formal capital asset policy that is amended from time to time.
+This policy, among other things, primarily governs at what dollar level the City capitalizes assets which are purchased during the fiscal year.
+If a capital asset purchase exceeds this dollar value, currently set at \$25,000, the City then depreciates that asset over time rather than expense it in the current year.
+The City maintains records of these assets that are capitalized in order to ensure that depreciation, disposal and other aspects are properly recorded.
 Prior to the year 2000, some of the infrastructure assets that were purchased or acquired (primarily electric or water line infrastructure) were grouped into a single category.
 In order to properly record asset disposals as these assets are replaced, Finance has implemented a methodology that estimates the age of the retired asset, and calculates the original value by discounting using the Consumer Price Index back to the original year of purchase.
 During the annual audit process, one of Sikich's recommendations was to formalize this methodology by incorporating it into the City's capital asset policy.
 This was accomplished last fiscal year.
-Part of Sikich's recommendation is to formalize any changes to the capitalization policy by the City Council, and as such the updated policy is on the agenda for approval.

-Attachments (please list): Resolution Adopting Updated Capital Asset Policy
+Part of Sikich's recommendation is to formalize any changes to the capitalization policy by the City Council, Attachments (Resolution Add please list): opting Updat tion/Suggest ted Capital Asset Policy briefly explain): olution for Updated Cap iital Asset Poli CV

-Recommendation/Suggested Action (briefly explain): Recommendation to Approve the Resolution for Updated Capital Asset Policy